 The Senate Resolution, introduced by Senator Simon, commends Tallahassee State College (TSC) for its dedication to academic excellence and student success, while designating April 10, 2025, as Tallahassee State College Day at the Capitol.
 Established in 1966, TSC has consistently provided high-quality education to residents of Leon, Gadsden, and Wakulla Counties, and has become a significant institution within the Florida College System.
 The college serves over 16,000 students annually and boasts a record-high three-year graduation rate of 42%, which exceeds the national average for similar institutions.
 TSC is recognized for its affordability, with a low tuition rate and a high percentage of students graduating without debt.

-The resolution highlights TSC's achievements, including its recognition by the U.S. Department of Education for having the highest transfer rate among two-year institutions in Florida and its strong partnership with Florida State University.
+The resolution highlights TSC's achievements, including its status as the two-year institution with the highest transfer rate in Florida and its strong partnership with Florida State University, which has led to high bachelor’s completion rates among its students.
 TSC has received numerous accolades from various educational organizations, affirming its commitment to innovation and student-centered practices.
 The resolution concludes by directing that a copy be presented to Dr. Jim Murdaugh, the college's president, for inclusion in the college's archives, symbolizing the Florida Senate's appreciation for TSC's contributions to higher education.